marvin-nyalik/Zareki-Sales-Agent-Dashboard/README.md

 ### Dashboard Module

 1. **Dynamic Counters**
-- Real-time display of key metrics such as Collections, Bounced Cheques, Total Revenue, and Sign-ups for new schools.
+- [ ] Real-time display of key metrics such as Collections, Bounced Cheques, Total Revenue, and Sign-ups for new schools.
 2. **Targets**

-- Visual representation of progress towards sign-ups for each of Zareki's products (Zeraki Finance, Zeraki Analytics, Zeraki Timetable) using a pie chart.
+- [ ] Visual representation of progress towards sign-ups for each of Zareki's products (Zeraki Finance, Zeraki Analytics, Zeraki Timetable) using a pie chart.
 3. **Sign Ups**

-- BarCharts showing the distribution of sign-ups across different types of schools (Primary, Secondary, IGCSE).
+- [ ] BarCharts showing the distribution of sign-ups across different types of schools (Primary, Secondary, IGCSE).
 4. **Upcoming Invoices**

-- Listing of invoices based on due dates, sorted from the soonest to the farthest.
+- [ ] Listing of invoices based on due dates, sorted from the soonest to the farthest.

 ### School Management Module

 1. **School Listing**
--  Comprehensive list of schools that have signed up, with detailed pages for each school.
+- [ ] Comprehensive list of schools that have signed up, with detailed pages for each school.
 2. **School Detail Page**
-   - Display of school data including type, name, balance, etc.
+   - [ ] Display school data including type, name, balance, etc.
-   - Invoices Section: Lists all invoices for the school with options to update, delete, and add collections to invoices.
+   - [ ] Invoices Section: Lists all invoices for the school with options to update, delete, and add collections to invoices.
-   - Collections Section: Displays a list of all collections with an option to update their status from Valid to Bounced or vice versa.
+   - [ ] Collections Section: Displays a list of all collections with an option to update their status from Valid to Bounced or vice versa.

 ## Technologies Used